Roof Replacement Companies in Sacramento, CA

 You’re not limited when it comes to roofing material types.
 What you will need to take into consideration is the style of your roof and which materials are recommended.
 Materials run the gamut in square footage price from low cost to high end.
 Your contractor will be able to help you with this decision.

 - Metal roofs are considered “green” because the material itself is recyclable.
-Metal roofs are available in stainless steel, aluminum and copper.
+Metal roofs are available in stainless steel roofing, aluminum and copper roofing.

-- Slate, clay, and concrete tiles are the heaviest materials.
+- Slate roofs, clay tile roofing, and concrete tile roofs are the heaviest materials.
 They are durable and long-lasting.
 Concrete and clay tiles require additional framework for installation.
 The material is also recyclable

-- For low cost, durability, easy installation and resiliency, asphalt shingles work with most any architectural design.
+- For low cost, durability, easy installation and resiliency, asphalt shingle roofing works with most any architectural design.

 - For a durable, fire proof, and recyclable material, fiber cement roofing is a solid choice.
 It’s not as heavy as concrete tiles and no additional structure is necessary for installation.